avtansh-code/pomodoro_timer/iOS/docs/USER_GUIDE.md

 A: No!
 The app works immediately with no sign-up required.

 **Q: Does the app work offline?**
 A: Yes!
-Only iCloud sync requires internet.
-Everything else works offline.
+All features work offline.

 **Q: Does it work on iPad?**
 A: Yes!
 Universal app works on iPhone and iPad.